-Using a Moka pot you can create a cup of coffee that tastes halfway between drip coffee and espresso when you use a Moka pot.
+You can create a cup of coffee that tastes halfway between drip coffee and espresso when you use a Moka pot.

 However, Moka pots have a mixed reputation.
 Some coffee lovers swear by them, others have sworn off them.
 One of the big problems with the Moka pot is that without proper instruction it is very easy to make extremely bitter coffee (as many of you may know from first-hand experiences).